cosc2299-sept-2023/w5-tut4-github_actions/README.md

 # Express-Boilerplate
-This is a very basic node express application that host a web application.
-This aplication tries to demonstrate a creation of very simple express app and tries to create a few api's to bring some changes in data.
+This is a very simple Node Express application that serves as a web server.
+This application attempts to demonstrate the building of a very simple express app as well as the creation of a few api's to effect data changes.

 ## Pre-requisite

 - [Nodejs](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04)
-## Run The Appllication
+## Run The Application

 Open the project in visual studio code